-The Equal Pay Act of 1963, amending the Fair Labor Standards Act, protects against wage discrimination based on sex.1 The Equal Pay Act (EPA) protects both men and women.
+The Equal Pay Act of 1963, amending the Fair Labor Standards Act, protects against wage discrimination based on sex.1 The Equal Pay Act (EPA) protects individuals of all sexes.

 All forms of compensation are covered, including salary, overtime pay, bonuses, life insurance, vacation and holiday pay, cleaning or gasoline allowances, hotel accommodations, reimbursement for travel expenses, and benefits.
-If there is an inequality in wages between men and women who perform substantially equal jobs, employers must raise wages to equalize pay but may not reduce the wages of other individuals.
+If there is an inequality in wages between people of different sexes who perform substantially equal jobs, employers must raise wages to equalize pay but may not reduce the wages of other individuals.

 What is Required to Substantiate an Equal Pay Act Claim?

 There are several elements that must be met in compensation discrimination complaints under the Equal Pay Act.
 The jobs being compared must require substantially equal skill, effort, and responsibility and be performed under similar working conditions within the same establishment.

 Skill: Measured by factors such as the experience, ability, education, and training required to perform the job.
 The issue is what skills are required for the job, not what skills the individual employees may have.

 Effort: The amount of physical or mental exertion needed to perform a job.

 Responsibility: The degree of accountability required to perform the job.